-His instruments, installations and research has been presented within CTM Festival 2023 in Berlin, Goethe Institute Venezuela and within HKW Berlin, Centre Pompidou in Paris and CCCB in Barcelona through the Cultures d’avenir program.
+His instruments, participative installations and research have been presented within CTM Festival 2023 in Berlin, Goethe-Institut Venezuela and within HKW Berlin, Centre Pompidou in Paris and CCCB in Barcelona through the Cultures d’avenir program.

 GAS Works